Many professionals seeking a career in cloud security turn to certifications to advance their learning and prove...

 Vendor-specific cloud security certifications

-Because many enterprises work with a few specific vendors and technologies, it could be fruitful for their security team members to hold certifications in those areas.
+Because many enterprises work with specific vendors and technologies, it could be fruitful for their security team members to hold certifications in those areas.
 Some cloud platform providers offer practical product training, including the following: